Image: Waterhouse, John William; Hylas and the Nymphs; Manchester Art Gallery; http://www.artuk.org/artworks/hylas-and-the-nymphs-206346

 ‘Barely a man,’ she pointed out.

-She sat up straight and clasped her hands to her knees.
+She sat up straight and clasped her knees.
 ‘I am useful.
 I am skilled with the arrow.
 I can throw a dagger and pierce an apple over thirty feet away.
 You’ve seen me.’
 She jabbed a finger at him.
 ‘Let’s see the men in the village do that.’